Navid200/xDrip/docs/Libre/Libre_Setup.md

 # xDrip & Libre
 [xDrip](../) >> [Features](./Features_page.md) >> xDrip & Libre setup

-Most of the content on this page is from a page provided by Phil Thompson on facebook.
+Most of the information on this page is based on content originally provided by Phil Thompson on Facebook.

-You should keep xDrip [updated](../Updates.md).
-You should never use a version older than the current stable release.
+You should keep xDrip [updated](../Updates.md) and never use a version older than the current stable release.
-[Release Notes](../ReleaseNotes.md) provide a short summary of the changes in each release and highlight the current stable release.
+The [Release Notes](../ReleaseNotes.md) provide a short summary of the changes in each release and highlight the current stable version.

 Set [Hardware Data Source](../HardwareDataSource.md) to `Libre Bluetooth`.

-Connection to sensor established by NFC scan, not Bluetooth scan or pairing.
+The connection to the sensor is established by an NFC scan, not by a Bluetooth scan or pairing.
 This is enabled in NFC settings of xDrip+.
 Make sure faster multiblock is off.

 Libre 2/2+ needs OOP2 helper app for decoding, download at: [link](https://drive.google.com/file/d/1hkbs60Bv2udTlMS81UStCdY4RaHR0V57/view?usp=sharing ).